RISElabQueens/SATD-Auto-Repayment/README.md

 ## Datasets

-In **RQ1**, we use our **SATD Tracker** tool to extract SATDs from all Python and Java repositories that have at least 500 commits, 10 contributors, 10 stars, and not forked.

-Using the **SEART** tool, we detected 14,097 Python and 7,982 Java repositories.
+In **RQ1**, we used our [SATD Tracker](https://github.com/RISElabQueens/SATD-Tracker) tool to extract SATDs from all Python and Java repositories that have at least 500 commits, 10 contributors, 10 stars, and are not forked.
+To find GitHub repositories meeting these criteria we employed the [SEART](https://seart-ghs.si.usi.ch/) tool, and identified 14,097 Python and 7,982 Java repositories.
 The SATD Tracker tool successfully processed 13,748 (97.5%) Python and 7,694 (96.4%) Java repositories.
 We then applied 10 filtering steps to create a clean dataset for SATD repayment.
 The final dataset contains:
 - **58,722** items for Python, and
 - **97,347** items for Java.